-A classic Cuban wheat milkshake made dairy-free and refined sugar-free using paleo sweetened condensed milk, cashew milk, and puffed wheat cereal.
+A classic Cuban milkshake made dairy-free and refined sugar-free using paleo sweetened condensed milk, cashew milk, and puffed wheat cereal.

 To know me is to know that a batido de trigo is my all-time favorite milkshake.
 Maybe it’s because it’s nostalgic or maybe it’s because it’s deliciously creamy.
 Either way, a batido de trigo (translated to wheat milkshake) is a classic Cuban milkshake made with sweetened condensed milk, whole milk, sugar, and puffed wheat cereal.
 I’ve been enjoying this recipe since birth and honestly I’ve never grown tired of it.